Rivas142/Instagram-Crawler---Kashklik/README.md

 # KashKlik Instagram Crawler Public Version
 This crawler was completed as part of a Summer 2019 internship at [KashKlik](https://www.kashklik.com/).
-It is an Instagram web crawler written in Python designed to find potential social media influencers to reach out based on the hashtags they post under.
+It is an Instagram web crawler written in Python designed to find potential social media influencers to reach out to based on the hashtags they post under.

 Created by [David Kocen](https://github.com/dkocen) and [Luis Rivas](https://github.com/Rivas142)